 Economic and Political Instability; Terrorist Acts; War and Other Political Unrest.
-The U.S. military action in Iraq, the terrorist attacks that took place in the United States on September 11, 2001, the potential for additional future terrorist acts and other recent events have caused uncertainty in the world's financial markets and have significantly increased global political, economic and social instability, including in Saudi Arabia, a country in which the Company has substantial interests and operations.
-It is possible that further acts of terrorism may be directed against the United States domestically or abroad, and such acts of terrorism could be directed against the properties and personnel of companies such as the Company.
-The Company's operations in Saudi Arabia and elsewhere could be further adversely affected by post-war conditions in Iraq if armed hostilities, acts of terrorism or other unrest persist.
+The U.S. military action in Iraq and Afganistan, the terrorist attacks that took place in the United States on September 11, 2001, the potential for additional future terrorist acts and other recent events have caused uncertainty in the world's financial markets and have significantly increased global political, economic and social instability, including in Saudi Arabia, a country in which the Company has substantial interests.
+It is possible that further acts of terrorism may be directed against the United States domestically or abroad, and such acts of terrorism could be directed against the Company's investment in those locations.
+The Company's interests in Saudi Arabia and elsewhere could be further adversely affected by post-war conditions in Iraq or Afganistan if armed hostilities, acts of terrorism or other unrest persist.
 Recent acts of terrorism and threats of armed conflicts elsewhere in the Middle East could also limit or disrupt the Company's operations.

-War and other political unrest also may cause unforeseen delays in the development of the Company's mineral properties and related interests located in Saudi Arabia and may pose a direct security risk to such interests and operations.
+War and other political unrest may also cause unforeseen delays in the development of the Company's interests located in Saudi Arabia and may pose a direct security risk to their interests.